GengDavid/SLCA/README.md

 ## Citation

-If you find our codes or models useful, please consider giving us a star or cite with:
+If you find our codes or paper useful, please consider giving us a star or cite with:
 ```
 @article{zhang2023slca,
   title={SLCA: Slow Learner with Classifier Alignment for Continual Learning on a Pre-trained Model},